The coronavirus spread all over the world in a very short time. France, Italy, Spain and the United Kingdom have been affected severely.

 The following applies to package holidays as well as to individually booked air travel, travel with other transport companies and accommodation:

-The provider has fulfilled his obligation when he issues the voucher.
+The provider has fulfilled his obligation when he issued the voucher.
 It does not matter whether you accept the voucher.

 For more information, please visit the website of the European Consumer Centre Italy.